Umm-Al-Qura calendar

 “There are no days during which the righteous action is so pleasing to Allah than these days” - Al-Bukhari

 Others choose to give Prophetic Qurbani (giving one more share than is required on behalf of someone who can’t give Qurbani).
-This is a selfless act, but one that ensures those who are unable to give Qurbani also receive the rewards of donating a share.
+This is a selfless act, but one that ensures those who are unable to give Qurbani also receive the reward of donating a share.
 This is something the Prophet Muhammad (PBUH) did and therefore is something many Muslims replicate during this holy time.

 Give to UK Islamic Mission